Azure/automl-codegen-preview/README.md

 * Currently only classification, regression, and forecasting tasks are supported.
 * Streaming datasets are not supported.
 * DNN trained models are not supported.
+* `DataTransformer._engineered_feature_names_class` is currently loaded from a bytestring to map raw to engineered feature names, which may be problematic if the list of featurizers changes.

 ## Contributing